SolomonYield/solomonyield.github.io/content/posts/2024/September/09_09__ESG_petru_change.md

 ## Investment Market Reorientation

 As the world adjusts to new global realities, the investment market is also undergoing a transformation.
-[BlackRock’s recent acquisition](https://www.blackrock.com/us/individual/newsroom) of research and analysis firm Perquin highlights this shift, suggesting a growing interest in private investments and local businesses.
+[BlackRock’s recent acquisition](https://www.blackrock.com/us/individual/newsroom) of research and analysis firm [Preqin](https://www.preqin.com) highlights this shift, suggesting a growing interest in private investments and local businesses.
 Major investors are increasingly favoring sustainable investments in smaller businesses rather than large-scale ESG projects.

 This move reflects a broader trend away from centralization, which no longer aligns with current geopolitical and economic conditions.
 Investments are now flowing more towards technology, analytics, and a reorganization of portfolios to better manage emerging risks.